 The fifth vital sign: The menstrual cycle and periods

-The "fifth vital sign" may refer to a few different parameters such as the menstrual cycle, pain, oxygen saturation, and blood glucoise levels.
-The fifth vital sign, plus your fertility, are a measure of future health.
+The "fifth vital sign" may refer to a few different parameters such as the menstrual cycle, pain, oxygen saturation, and blood glucose levels.
+The fifth vital sign, plus your fertility, is a measure of future health.
 The menstrual period and cycle should be added to be measured as a fifth vital sign.

 How to measure your fifth vital sign:

 - First day of your period, the first day of bleeding

 - Number of cycle days

 - Implantation day

 Infertility might also serve as a marker for elevated cancer risk, there is a relationship between body weight – a ‘read-out’ of metabolic function – and fertility or fecundity, and men whose primary complaint is infertility have a higher number of comorbid conditions than those who seek medical attention for other issues.